Introductory comments from the COBM chair

 MTP in PEDIATRICS

 Massive transfusion for pediatric trauma patients generally follow similar principles as in adults. [xli] An age and weight-based approach is required.
-Paterson used a MTP protocol for a 5 year old child with massive bleeding during neurosurgery (estimated loss of between five and six blood volumes over 1.5 hr, Figure 4). [xlii] The first blood volume was replaced with crystalloid (40 ml/kg), RBCs (30 ml/kg) and plasma (20 mL/kg FFP).
+Paterson used a MTP protocol for a 5-year-old child with massive bleeding during neurosurgery (estimated loss of between five and six blood volumes over 1.5 hours, Figure 4). [xlii] The first blood volume was replaced with crystalloid (40 mL/kg), RBCs (30 mL/kg) and plasma (20 mL/kg FFP).
 RBCs, plasma, platelets, cryoprecipitate and rFVIIA were used subsequently.
 The child survived.
 Further studies are necessary to validate use of MTP in children.

 Massive hemorrhage and resuscitation can result in refractory coagulopathy if not aggressively treated.
 The use of MTPs facilitate rapid availability of components in an increased ratio of plasma and platelets to RBCs.
 Increased ratios of plasma and platelets to RBCs and their timely administration are thought to improved outcome in trauma, decrease coagulopathy and transfusion requirements based on retrospective data.
 Large volumes of plasma are required to correct coagulopathy, so early administration is presumably more efficacious.
 The approach would be different when specific factor concentrates are used. [xliii] Point of care viscoelastic assays may allow for goal directed therapy in coagulopathy of trauma and massive transfusion including the use of antifibrinolytics when appropriate (although localized fibrinolysis may not be seen on TEG/ROTEM).
 Single agent therapy such as rFVIIa may have a role in coagulopathic trauma patients but safety is still a concern.
 A restrictive transfusion strategy should be adopted once hemorrhage is controlled to minimize unnecessary exposure to blood.